 The heroine of this story is Catherine Morland, a naive country girl who is taken out into society for the first time by her family's childless neighbors, Mr. and Mrs. Allen.
 In Bath — which is actually a place in England, despite how it might sound — she meets Henry Tilney.
 This fine, witty young man comes from a wealthy family, and he is immediately captivated by Miss Morland's innocence and simple country manners.
 Henry’s father, who is more interested in money and position, is informed by someone that Catherine is to inherit a great fortune from Mr. Allen, but this is simply false.

 As a true genius, Austen has made young Catherine an avid reader of Gothic stories, and this admits a closer look at her inexperience and simple-mindedness, not to mention creates a fertile ground for her wild imagination.
 When she is taken to the Tilney's home, Northanger

-Abbey, which is an old monastery being done over in as modern a fashion as that time would permit.
-Nevertheless, the outward appearance and interior design is enough for Catherine to be carried away under the influence of her Gothic stories!
+Abbey, which is an old monastery being done over in as modern a fashion as that time period would permit, the outward appearance and interior design is enough for Catherine to be carried away under the influence of her Gothic stories!